 “I think there is a massive momentum behind this space,” says Darren Ryan.

-Delivering a tasty hamper with goodies to Finglas Youth Resource Centre thanks to our transport partner @OpelIreland
+Delivering a tasty hamper with #surplus goodies to Finglas Youth Resource Centre thanks to our transport partner @OpelIreland

 Ryan says Social Entrepreneurs Ireland will continue to support the innovators.
 In February, they’ll take applications for their program that provides training, support, and potential access to money.